Sleeping in Airports

 7 Things to do on a layover at Vienna Airport

 Good to know: The airport is divided into three active terminals: T1 and T3 houses larger carriers, and T1A is home to budget airlines.
 (T2 is closed for renovations.)
-Some travelers note that the layout is slightly confusing, so pay attention to signs if you’re rushing to your next flight.
+Some travellers note the layout is slightly confusing, so pay attention to signs if you’re rushing to your next flight.

 1. Enjoy a meal